- » Health facts

-The initial sections of this Overview provide information about the context of Indigenous health, Indigenous population, and various measures of population health status.
-Most of the subsequent sections about specific health conditions comprise an introduction about the condition and evidence of the current burden of the condition among Indigenous people.
-Where available and appropriate; information is provided for each state and territory and for demographics such as gender and age.
+The initial sections of this Overview provide information about the context of Aboriginal and Torres Strait Islander health, Aboriginal and Torres Strait Islander population, and various measures of population health status.
+Most of the subsequent sections about specific health conditions comprise an introduction about the condition and evidence of the current burden of the condition among Aboriginal and Torres Strait Islander people.
+Information is provided for state and territories and for demographics such as gender and age when it is available and appropriate.

 We welcome your comments and feedback about the Overview.